GaryOcean428/a2a-mcp/docs/css-fixes.md

 3. **Monitoring System**: Implement a more comprehensive monitoring system for CSS issues in production.

 4. **Testing Framework**: Add visual regression testing to catch CSS issues before deployment.

+5. **WebSocket Resilience**: Further enhance the WebSocket connection handling with more sophisticated retry mechanisms and better diagnostics.

+6. **Style Delivery Optimization**: Implement code-splitting for CSS to ensure critical styles are delivered first, with non-critical styles loaded asynchronously.

+## Implementation Status

+As of May 3, 2025, all critical CSS issues have been addressed with multiple layers of protection:

+1. ✅ Critical CSS is embedded directly in the HTML
+2. ✅ Verification systems monitor and fix CSS issues in real-time
+3. ✅ Fallback mechanisms ensure essential functionality even when styles fail to load
+4. ✅ WebSocket connections are now resilient with automatic reconnection and fallback to HTTP polling
+5. ✅ Improved error reporting and user feedback when systems fall back to degraded modes

+The result is a much more robust UI that maintains visual consistency across all environments and handles network issues gracefully.